LightFTSO/ftso-data-sources/README.md

 # Configuration
 Modify the following sample configuration, by default, the program will look for a file called `config.yaml` in it's root folder or you can specify the file with the `-config <file>` flag

+If using the WebSocket consumer on Docker, change the host from `127.0.0.1` to `0.0.0.0` so that the container is capable of listenning from external connections (e.g. from the host or from other containers)

 ```yaml
 # set to anything other than 'production' to not panic when this configuration wont produce any data
 env: production